chengsoonong/crowdastro-projects/ATLAS-CDFS/atlas-ml.md

 ## Convolutional neural networks

-[insert simple discussion of convolutional neural networks here]
+Convolutional neural networks (CNNs) are a biologically-inspired prediction model for prediction with image inputs.
+A number of filters are convolved with the image to produce output images, and these outputs can then be convolved again with other filters on subsequent layers, producing a network of convolutions.
+This whole network is differentiable with respect to the values of the filters, and so the filters can be learned by gradient methods.
+The final layer of the network is logistic regression, with the convolved outputs as input features.

+CNNs have recently produced good results on large image-based datasets, which is why we employ them in this paper.
+We employ only a simple model --- CNNs can be arbitrarily complex --- as this is a proof of concept.

 ## Labels

 Converting the RGZ and Norris et al. (2006) cross-identification catalogues to binary labels for infrared objects is a non-trivial task.
 The most obvious problem is that there is no way to capture radio morphology information in binary classification; we ignore this problem for this paper.
 Another problem is that there is no way to indicate *which* radio object an infrared object is associated with, only that it is associated with *some* radio object.
 We make the (incorrect) assumption that any given RGZ/ATLAS image contains only one host galaxy, and defer solving this problem.

 Generating positive labels from a cross-identification catalogue is simple: If an infrared object is mentioned in the catalogue, then it is a host galaxy, and is assigned a positive label.
 In principle we would then assign every other galaxy a negative label.
+This has some problems --- an example is that if the cross-identifier did not observe a radio object (perhaps it was too faint) then the host galaxy of that radio object would receive a negative label.
+This indeed happens with Norris cross-identifications, where not all objects in the third data release of ATLAS (this is the data release associated with RGZ) were observed, and hence labels from Norris may disagree with labels from RGZ even if they are both correct.

 There are a lot of galaxies (citation needed), so instead of using all galaxies in the CDFS field we only train and test our classifiers on infrared objects within a fixed radius of an ATLAS radio object.
 For this radius we choose 1 arcminute, the same radius as the images shown to volunteers in RGZ.
 In general this will result in cases where the host galaxy is outside the radius (such as radio objects with wide-angled tails, e.g. Banfield et al. (2016)), but this is unavoidable.

-- can't always magic up labels, contrived example where Norris didn't detect things
+We may also choose a radius which is too *large*, worsening our assumption that there is only one host galaxy in this radius, but again, this is unavoidable.

 # Method